Macular Society

-The Macular Society is a UK charity for anyone affected by central vision loss.
+The Macular Society is a UK charity that offers support to anyone affected by central vision loss.

-Many of the charity's members have age-related macular degeneration (AMD), but its services are open to people with a variety of retinal conditions including myopic macular degeneration, diabetic retinopathy, and inherited retinal dystrophies such as Stargardt disease, Best disease and Sorsby fundus dystrophy.
+Many of the charity's members have age-related macular degeneration (AMD), but its services are open to people with various retinal conditions, including myopic macular degeneration, diabetic retinopathy, and inherited retinal dystrophies like Stargardt disease, Best disease, and Sorsby fundus dystrophy.

-The society coordinates activities across the UK from headquarters in Andover, Hampshire.
-Its core ambition is to beat macular disease through funding research, providing a range of support services, and raising awareness of eye health.
+The society coordinates activities across the UK from its headquarters in Andover, Hampshire.
+Its primary goal is to combat macular disease by funding research, providing a range of support services, and raising awareness of eye health.

 Services

 To combat isolation, loneliness and mental ill-health among people with sight loss, the society provides several free services.
 These include: